mkorycinski/mkorycinski.github.io/cv.md

 &nbsp;&nbsp;*MSc, Bioinformatics*

 &nbsp;&nbsp;I was a student of a joint venture between two Poznan universities - Adam Mickiewicz University and Poznan University of Technology.
 Studies were focused on biology and computer science allowing graduates to combine expertise from these fields to solve biological problems.
-Even though focused on biological problems, curriculum included many technical aspects such as object oriented programming in Java and C/C++, project design, parallel computing etc.</dd>
+Even though focused on biological problems, curriculum included many technical aspects such as object oriented programming in Java and C/C++, project design, parallel computing etc.

 **Maria Curie-Sklodowska University, Lublin, Poland**